 When it comes to legal requirements for parties to report their finances, the country is lagging behind, the findings reveal.
-The practice of making financial reports from the parties and candidates to the public is a non-issue.
+The practice of making financial reports from the

+Cases of abuse of public resources in the byelections held in Lupane East and Glen View South in 2019 were repeatedly cited by respondents as instances where lack of transparency generated conflicts between the ruling party and the MDC-A. parties and candidates to the public is a nonissue.
 With respect to public finance only, Section 8, Part 1V of the PPFA mandates the Minister of Justice to make regulations on the keeping of proper books of accounts by parties.
 Candidates are excluded from this requirement since they are not publicly funded.
 But since the enactment of the PPFA, the Minister has never promulgated such regulations.
 Without producing evidence to the researcher, all parties and few candidates interviewed claimed that they had books of accounts and asset registers.